odinuv/web/en/apv/articles/database-design/index.md

 diagrams, which nicely convert to relational databases.
-If you find E-R modelling similar to [object oriented modeling](https://en.wikipedia.org/wiki/Object-oriented_programming), that is good too, because they are boot tools to solve the same problem -- describe and design structure of data.
+If you find E-R modelling similar to [object oriented modeling](https://en.wikipedia.org/wiki/Object-oriented_programming), that is good too, because they are both tools to solve the same problem -- describe and design structure of data.

 {: .note}
 Do not confuse *relation* and *relationship*!
 While *relationship* is colloquially abbreviated